sundews/Sundew.Packaging/README.md

 For example it would be possible to create additional build configurations within the csproj (Release-Stable, Prerelease), which would set the **SppSourceName** property accordingly.

 ### **3.6 Versioning**
-Local source packages are per default versioned as prerelease package and will have a postfix appended to the configured version number: **pre-u&lt;UTC-TIMESTAMP&gt;**
+Local source packages are per default versioned as prerelease package and will have a postfix appended to the configured version number: **u&lt;UTC-TIMESTAMP&gt;-pre**

 ### **3.7 Debugging support**
 Local builds by default output .pdb files to the default symbol cache directory **%LocalAppData%\Temp\SymbolCache)**.